austin-lai/HackTheBox-WriteUp/HackTheBox(HTB)-BountyHunter/README.md

 Based on the context of the script, we can supply our own markdown file with malicious payload.

-If you carefully examine the script, there is a python evaluate statement, mean we can execute command using python evaluate statement.
+If you carefully examine the script, there is a python eval statement.

 In order to craft a valid markdown file to supply to the script, there are a few things to be included.

-The markdown file must contain below as the script will validate the exact contain:
+The markdown file must contain below as the script will validate the exact content:

 ```
 # Skytrain Inc